fatimarmdnn/PGVnet/README.md

 This will:

 - Load the trained XGBoost models for each receiver
-- Generate sparse PGV predictions to be used as input for the super-resolution model in Step 2
+- Generate sparse PGV maps to be used as input for the super-resolution model in Step 2

 **Required arguments are:**